 This Cruffin recipe is crescent roll dough that is buttered and coated with cinnamon and sugar, rolled, cut, and baked in a muffin tin.
-Then, the cruffins are rolled in more cinnamon and sugar!
+Then, they are rolled in more cinnamon and sugar!
 If these sound good to you, be sure to try my Chocolate Peppermint Cruffins, too!

 What is a Cruffin?